-Borderline personality disorder (BPD) is characterized by suddenly arising states of intense emotional arousal that are often followed by self-harming behavior or dissociative phenomena.
-Along with the cardinal symptom of affect dysregulation, BPD may also manifest as self-esteem instability, problems with social interaction, and behavioral disorders (especially self-harm) as well as deficits in cognitive functioning such as dissociative symptoms and dysfunctional information-processing patterns.
-Dysfunctional thinking styles (e.g., an altered attributional style) may play an important role in the development and maintenance of BPD symptoms.
+Borderline personality disorder (BPD) is characterized by sudden states of intense emotional arousal that are often followed by self-harming behavior or dissociative phenomena.
+Along with the cardinal symptom of affect dysregulation, BPD may also manifest as an instabile sense of identity and fluctuating self-esteem, problems with social interaction, and dysfunctional behavioral patterns (especially self-harm), as well as deficits in cognitive functioning and biased information-processing patterns.
+Dysfunctional thinking styles (e.g., an altered attributional style) also seem to play an important role in the development and maintenance of BPD symptoms.
 In prior studies, we have confirmed that individuals with BPD have cognitive distortions concerning, for example, social cognition and attributional style (for a more detailed presentation of our findings, see the manual and the reference list below).

-To improve therapeutic options, we focus on some of the recently identified BPD-specific dysfunctional thinking styles (e.g., overconfidence in emotion recognition) as well as already well-examined cognitive biases (e.g., dichotomous thinking).
-B-MCT, an add-on concept that is derived from cognitive behavioral therapy (CBT), was developed by our team.
-Based on our own preliminary studies (e.g., Moritz et al., 2011; Schilling et al., 2012) and numerous studies in the field of basic cognitive research, we adjusted the training units from MCT for schizophrenia and MCT for depression to address the disorder-specific dysfunctional thought patterns of BPD patients.
+To improve therapeutic options, we focus on some recently identified BPD-specific dysfunctional thinking styles (e.g., overconfidence in emotion recognition), as well as already well-examined cognitive biases (e.g., dichotomous thinking).
+B-MCT was developed by our team.
+Based on our own preliminary studies (e.g., Moritz et al., 2011; Schilling et al., 2012) and numerous studies in the field of basic cognitive research, we adjusted the training units from MCT for psychosis and MCT for depression to address the disorder-specific dysfunctional thought patterns of BPD patients.
 We also added new examples, with the help of our patients.

-Recently, a controlled randomized study with the modified B-MCT was carried out, and this study confirmed its efficacy (in comparison with a group using relaxation strategies).
-An article describing these findings is in preparation.
+Recently, a controlled randomized study with the modified B-MCT was carried out, and this study confirmed its efficacy in comparison with a relaxation strategy group (Schilling et al., 2018).